caameron/CS586-GradProject/README.md

 and a relationship with the player.
 The database could be used to check if there are any certain statistics that correlate to some college.
 Finally I wanted to show more complex relationships between players, seasons, and positions.
-A player can play for multiple teams in one season, their statistics last over multiple seasons, they may have played multiple positions, etc. This is shown through the ternary relationships in the ER-Diagram. <br /> The final ER-Diagram for the project only had one change made during the implementation process.
+A player can play for multiple teams in one season, their statistics last over multiple seasons, they may have played multiple positions, etc. This is shown through the ternary relationships in the ER-Diagram. <br /> <br />
+The final ER-Diagram for the project only had one change made during the implementation process.
 The change was made to the relationship between the player and college table.
 Unfortunately I could not find data on how many years or what major each player had when they attended to college.
 Therefore, the years attribute of the Attended relationship was removed.